Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 PLEASE NOTE THAT THIS PROJECT'S STILL UNDER DEVELOPMENT.
 Currently the following modules are completed:
 1. Core Module

+Also, please note that the following plugins are made by the others(They're included here to demonstrate that SATB are indeed compatible to them all):
+1.

 Videos:
 1. Core Module Only
 - https://www.youtube.com/watch?v=ZmW8ZGVwfy0